huggingface/huggingface_hub/docs/hub/main.md

 You can go to the settings page in any repo to achieve this.
 Note that there are certain limitations in terms of use cases.

-Moving can be used for three use cases ✅
+Moving can be used in these use cases ✅
 - Renaming a repository within same user.
 - Renaming a repository within same organization.
 The user must be part of the organization and have "write" or "admin" rights in the organization.
-- Transfering repository from user to an organization.
+- Transferring repository from user to an organization.
 The user must be part of the organization and have "write" or "admin" rights in the organization.
+- Transferring a repository from an organization to yourself.
+You must be part of the organization, and have "admin" rights in the organization.
+- Transferring a repository from an organization to another organization.
+The user must have "admin" rights in the source organization and either "write" or "admin" rights in the target organization.

 Moving does not work for ❌
-- Transfering a repository from an organization to another user or organization.
+- Transferring a repository from an organization to another user or organization.
-- Transfering a repository from user A to user B.
+- Transferring a repository from user A to user B.

 If these are use cases you need help with, please send us an email at **website at huggingface.co**.